Hiroshima Flower Festival

 The Hiroshima Flower Festival (ひろしまフラワーフェスティバル) is a flower festival held annually in Hiroshima, Japan.

 Overview

 The Hiroshima Flower Festival has been held every year since 1977 during Golden Week, from 3 May to 5 May.

 More than one million people take part in the festival each year.

 The festival includes multiple stages for entertainment, shops, a small zoo, and other amusement attractions along Peace Boulevard and in Hiroshima Peace Memorial Park.
 Many concerts, dancing shows, fashion shows, talk shows, and traditional and contemporary performances featuring local citizens and other events are held throughout the area.
 Locals also participate in a parade, and Yosakoi dance on Peace Boulevard.

 History

 The origin of the festival is the Japanese professional baseball Central League Champion parade for the Hiroshima Toyo Carp team in 1975.
+At the inaugural festival in 1977, Agnes Lum had to be escorted from the festival on a fire truck due to the number of fans overwhelming the event.

 Themes

 The underlying themes of the festival are to: